rivera-bl/nvim-dotfiles/README.md

 - [ ] add a nix shell to test
 - [x] add a buildImage
-    - [ ] fix that it exits immediately
 - [ ] ?get plugins from source and place them on a different file like [this][11]
 - [ ] ?where to get the full list of arguments that the vim pkgs provides in nix
 - [ ] ?track our built package on the system wide configuration of nixos